thecodeteam/gorackhd/README.md

 ### Go bindings for RackHD

 ## Description
 gorackhd represents API bindings for Go that allow you to manage [RackHD](https://github.com/RackHD/RackHD).
-The intended functions are a direct implementation of what's available within the RackHD API.
+The intended functions are a direct implementation of what's available within the RackHD Monorail API.
+To manage machines with IPMI, also use [gorackhdRedfish](https://github.com/emccode/gorackhdRedfish) that talks to the RackHD Redfish API.

 ## Compatibility
 gorackhd is created using [go-swagger](https://github.com/go-swagger/go-swagger) client generator.